kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 ### Documentation component

 In Kyma, we render the documentation sources both on the website under the **Docs** view and as built-in documentation in the UI on every Kyma cluster.
-To unify the way in which it is shown in both places, we created our own React-based [documentation component](https://github.com/kyma-incubator/documentation-component) for rendering such specification formats as Markdown, OpenAPI, AsyncAPI, and OData.
+To unify the way in which it is shown in both places, we created our own React [documentation component](https://github.com/kyma-incubator/documentation-component) for rendering such specification formats as Markdown, OpenAPI, AsyncAPI, and OData.
 We use this component on the website to render Markdown and OpenAPI specifications with [custom styles](https://github.com/kyma-project/website/tree/master/src/components/generic-documentation/render-engines) applied in chosen views.
 The documentation component also provides the documentation toggle, right navigation and scrollspy in **Docs** and **Community** views:

 ![Features provided by the documentation component](./documentation-component.png)